 Transformation can begin as simply as creating a daily creative practice or a positive affirmation practice.
 At this stage of emotional healing, you can literally re-sculpt your neurology and biology through small decisions to focus on something better-feeling than your emotional pain.

 Emotion-focused therapy works from the basic principle that you must first arrive at a place before you can leave it.
 In other words, you first have to feel it to heal it!
 Memories of past losses and traumas are activated in order to change them through memory reconstruction, meaning-making, and the activation of the higher feelings that create a new life direction.

 6. CORRECTIVE EXPERIENCES: A key way to change is to have a new lived experience that changes old painful emotions forever.
 Healing through creative practices and with supportive people out in the world can provide uplifting "energetic templates" that are different from what you have known in the past.

 It is absolutely possible to correct painful emotional patterns that were conditioned from earlier times in your life through inner mirroring through spontaneous creative practices and outer mirroring through positive relational experiences.
 With new corrective experiences, you can experience interpersonal soothing, dispel limiting beliefs, and receive confirmation about your higher potentials!

 In Your Journal:

-Reflect upon what stage you are currently healing within, and I invite you to bring your contemplations to your session.
+Reflect upon what stage of emotional healing you are currently healing within, and bring your contemplation to your session.